Universitat Internacional de Catalunya

 • 15 - Demonstrate a concern for quality.

-• 29.1 - Demonstrate a committment to ongoing learning and self-improvement.
+• 29.1 - Demonstrate a commitment to ongoing learning and self-improvement.

 • 43 - Knowledge of physiotherapeutic procedures based on techniques and methods specific to physiotherapy interventions applied to the various disorders of all systems and medical and surgical specialisations, as well as health promotion and disease prevention.

-• 48 - Ability to establish a physiotherapeutic diagnosis according to international norms and using internationally validated assessment tools.
+• 48 - The ability to establish a physiotherapeutic diagnosis according to international norms and using internationally validated assessment tools.

-• 48.2 - Ability to assess the patient's/client's needs in order to give priority to the ones that could compromise the rehabilitation process.
+• 48.2 - The ability to assess the patient's/client's needs in order to give priority to the ones that could compromise the rehabilitation process.

-• 49 - Ability to design a physiotherapy treatment plan.
+• 49 - The ability to design a physiotherapy treatment plan.

-• 50 - Ability to execute, direct and coordinate a physiotherapy treatment plan while attending to the client's individual needs and using therapeutic tools specific to the physiotherapy profession.
+• 50 - The ability to execute, direct and coordinate a physiotherapy treatment plan while attending to the client's individual needs and using therapeutic tools specific to the physiotherapy profession.

-• 50.1 - Ability to establish and implement physical therapy in treatments provided by all other medical and surgical specialties whenever it is deemed necessary.
+• 50.1 - The ability to establish and implement physical therapy in treatments provided by all other medical and surgical specialties whenever it is deemed necessary.

-• 50.6 - Ability to design and apply the various modalities of therapeutic techniques and reflex methods as well as other specific, alternative or complementary manual therapies that are used within the physiotherapy field.
+• 50.6 - The ability to design and apply the various modalities of therapeutic techniques and reflex methods as well as other specific, alternative or complementary manual therapies that are used within the physiotherapy field.

 Learning outcomes of the subject